alexandersumer/sliding-limiter/README.md

 The following usage instructions are for Mac (will be similar to Linux).

-This application requires: Ruby, Rails, Bundler and Redis.
+This application requires: Ruby (I tested on 2.5.5 and 2.6.3), Rails, Bundler and Redis.

 To install redis, run the command: